disponible únicamente en inglés

 As the Valley of the Sun continues to prosper, SRP remains committed to providing affordable, reliable power to meet increasing demand.

-SRP municipal bonds pay a fixed interest rate over the life of the bonds.
+SRP revenue bonds pay a fixed interest rate over the life of the bonds.
 Typically, earned interest is exempt from federal taxes.
 State tax exemptions are, in most cases, available for bond purchasers who are residents in the state where the bonds are issued.

 Note: SRP encourages you to work with your tax adviser to fully understand tax implications.